wyhitcs/team-letsencrypt/draftv1.md

-The other contributors are either users of let’s encrypt or github users who are interested in this project.
+The other contributors are either users of Let’s Encrypt or github users who are interested in this project.
 Their contributions are mainly about improving command line, fixing bugs and format.
 As a BETA software, Let's Encrypt has some bugs to fix.

 ### Users

-The potential users of Let's encrypt are websites which want to obtain SSL/TLS certificate.
-Let’s encrypt automates the process of obtaining certificates and moreover, totally free of charge.
+The potential users of Let's Encrypt are websites which want to obtain SSL/TLS certificate.
+Let’s Encrypt automates the process of obtaining certificates and moreover, totally free of charge.
 As a result, the number of its potential users is huge.
 In fact, Let’s Encrypt has just issued its millionth certificate in March, 2016.

 ### Sponsors